 Ask your lender or mortgage broker about points and other fees.
 Sometimes it makes sense to buy down the interest rate by purchasing points.
 Right now, in 2022, most buyers are getting zero point loans.

 A document called the Truth in Lending Disclosure Statement will show you the “Annual Percentage Rate” (“APR”) and other payment information for the loan you have applied for.
 The APR takes into account not only the interest rate, but also the points, mortgage broker fees and certain other fees that you have to pay.
 Ask for the APR before you apply to help you shop for the loan that is best for you.
 Also ask if your loan will have a charge or a fee for paying all or part of the loan before payment is due (“prepayment penalty”).
 You may be able to negotiate the terms of the prepayment penalty.

 Please note that the APR is NOT your interest rate.
 It’s a figure that tries to package the fees with the rate so that you can comparison shop for the best overall costs in acquiring your loan.
 (Sometimes the fees are different from one lender to the next, so having the APR helps you to compare more easily the total costs involved.)

 Conventional, fixed-rate mortgages

-This traditional, “tried and true,” mortgage option is a loan with a constant interest rate and level, and equal payments over a set period of time-most commonly, 30 years.
-The biggest advantage of fixed-rate loans is predictability; they are particularly suited to people with steady incomes.
+This traditional mortgage option is a loan with a constant interest rate and level, and equal payments over a set period of time-most commonly, 30 years.
+The biggest advantage of fixed-rate loans is predictability and at times like today for locking in low interest rates over decades.

 Adjustable-rate mortgages (ARMs)